 Another scam that unscrupulous companies may try to hit you with is pretending there is a third party interested in buying domain names related to your trademark, such as domains with different extensions, such as .net, .org, .us, and so forth.
 In reality, there is no third party looking to buy these domains and the companies are trying to scare or convince you into buying those domains from them.
 Don’t fall for it.
 Any additional domain names or URL extensions like .net or .org should be part of a marketing strategy.
-Contact your account manager to discuss this and purchase any additional names.
+Contact your account director to discuss this and purchase any additional names.
 Don’t automatically trust companies that contact you out of the blue.

 Since October 2003, registrars are required to contact domain owners once a year to verify that their contact information is correct.
 These are valid emails.

-It is important to keep your contact information up to date.
+It is important to keep your contact information up-to-date.
 Should you ever run into a problem with your domain, you will want to be able to prove that it belongs to you.
 Problems could be as simple as forgetting your password and no longer having the email address that’s listed on the account.

 If you receive a notice to verify your contact information, please take a minute to look at the information that’s listed on your domain and make sure it’s correct.
 Again, if you’re ever confused or question the legitimacy of a request related to your domain name, give us a call.
-We’ll be happy to help insure your online safety.
+We’ll be happy to help ensure your online safety.